 Welcome To Ipoh Campus

-Fairview Ipoh also belongs to the Fairview network, which has four IB World Schools strategically located across Malaysia in Kuala Lumpur, Penang, Johor Bahru, and is honoured to have all 10 programmes across all four schools authorised by the IB Organisation (IBO).
-Fairview International School Ipoh is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and pursuing authorization as an IB World School.
+Fairview Ipoh belongs to the Fairview network, which has five IB World Schools strategically located across Malaysia.
+Other campuses located in Kuala Lumpur, Subang Jaya, Penang, and Johor Bahru are all honoured to have been authorised by the IB Organisation (IBO) in all their programmes.

-The community of learners across all Fairview schools originate from over 55 countries worldwide and help to promote open-mindedness, understanding, respect and appreciation of the rich heritage, cultures and traditions found throughout all campuses.
+The community of learners across all Fairview schools originates from over 55 countries worldwide and helps to promote open-mindedness, understanding, respect and appreciation of the rich heritage, cultures and traditions found throughout all campuses.

 A visionary leader of education for a better world, Fairview uses the best teaching practices from around the world.
 All campuses are designed with inquiry driven, concept based approaches to teaching and learning in mind, wireless, digitally advanced and up to date with the latest in educational technology.
 All Fairview institutes are English medium, co-educational day schools set within extensively purpose built grounds.
 The Ipoh campus can facilitate over 600 students however each classes contains approximately 24 pupils with a ratio of 1 teacher to 10 students so as to permit student-centred, active learning.

-A complete grown personality has to have a balance of physical, emotional, social and spiritual.
 The new generation of children exhibit skills and talents of unparalleled genius.
-The future belongs to those who are Knowledgeable, Inquirers, Thinkers, Principled, Communicators, Open minded, Caring, Courageous and Reflective.
+The future belongs to those who are Knowledgeable, Inquirers, Thinkers, Principled, Communicators, Open-minded, Caring, Courageous and Reflective.
+This is why a complete, well-rounded personality has to have a balance of physical, emotional, social and spiritual skills.
+Fairview Ipoh develops our curriculum to fit this requirement.

 The Primary Years Programme

-At Fairview Ipoh, the PYP is guided by homeroom as well as our Mandarin, Malay, Visual Arts, Physical Education, Information Technology, Music and Dance specialist teachers.
-PYP educators at Fairview Ipoh promote lifelong learning by encouraging students to be curious and ask questions, knowing that this will develop their capacity to think creatively.
-We teach students awareness of different ways of thinking and help them to understand the benefits of logical, divergent and creative thinking.
+At Fairview Ipoh, the PYP is guided by homeroom teachers, as well as subject specialists in Mandarin, Malay, Visual Arts, Physical Education, Information and Communications Technology, and Music and Movement.
+PYP educators at Fairview Ipoh promote lifelong learning skills by nurturing curiosity in the young minds of our inquisitive learners, knowing that this will develop their capacity to think critically and creatively.
+We teach students different ways of thinking and help them to understand the benefits of logical, divergent and creative thinking.
 We highly encourage reflection upon their thinking and lead them towards an understanding of their own abilities to learn.
-We motivate them to learn and to understand how learning works best for them as an individual and encourage the development of positive attitudes towards people and environment
+We motivate them to learn and understand how learning works best for them as an individual and encourage the development of positive attitudes towards people and the environment.

 What is the Primary Years Programme?

 The PYP represents a combination of research and experience which includes excellent practices derived from a variety of national system and independent schools from around the world.
 It is an international transdisciplinary programme specifically designed for young learners between the ages of 3 and 12 years.
-The PYP focuses on the total growth of developing a child, touching hearts as well as minds and encompassing social, physical, emotional and cultural needs in addition to academic welfare.
-A PYP school strives towards developing an internationally minded person who demonstrates the attributes of the Learner Profile.
+The PYP focuses on the holistic development of a child, touching hearts as well as minds and encompassing social, physical, emotional and cultural needs in addition to academic welfare.
+A PYP school strives towards developing an internationally-minded person who demonstrates the attributes of the IB Learner Profile.
 PYP in Fairview Ipoh is no exception!

 Fairview International School Ipoh is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and pursuing authorization as an IB World School.
 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.